Varunsulakhe/HTML-INJECTOR/README.md

 **HTML Injector** is an advanced security tool that scans websites for HTML injection vulnerabilities.
 It crawls web pages, extracts parameters, and attempts various HTML injection payloads to detect potential security flaws.

 ## Features
-- ✅ Crawls websites to discover links and input fields
-- ✅ Extracts GET and POST parameters
-- ✅ Tests for HTML injection vulnerabilities
-- ✅ Supports multi-threading for faster scanning
-- ✅ Outputs results in a structured format
+✅ Crawls websites to discover links, forms, and script sources ✅ Extracts GET and POST parameters from URLs and HTML forms ✅ Tests each parameter for HTML injection vulnerabilities (reflected) ✅ Supports multi-threading for fast concurrent testing ✅ Displays results in real-time and saves structured JSON output ✅ Supports custom headers and cookies for authenticated scanning ✅ Allows Git-based script self-update with --update flag ✅ Command-line interface with flexible argument support ✅ Handles multiple targets via file input or crawler discovery

 ## Installation
 ### 1. Clone the Repository